AI Audit Logging for LLMs: What You Should Track

 The Determinism Gap

 A 235-billion parameter model at temperature 0.0 (theoretically maximizing consistency) produced 80 unique completions across 1,000 identical runs due to batch variance effects.
-Anthropic documented random anomalies in Claude outputs caused by a miscompiled sampling algorithm affecting specific batch sizes.
+Major model providers have documented random anomalies in outputs caused by miscompiled sampling algorithms affecting specific batch sizes.

 The same user input can produce different outputs depending on model version, system prompt, retrieval context, temperature settings, or infrastructure state.
-Standard access logs capture none of this context — which means incidents become nearly impossible to reconstruct.
+Standard access logs capture none of this context, which means incidents become nearly impossible to reconstruct without a platform like Trussed in place.

 Scale and Multi-Provider Complexity

 88% of organizations report regular AI use in at least one business function, and 37% of enterprises deploy five or more models simultaneously in production.
-These systems process text, documents, images, and structured data across multiple providers — OpenAI, Anthropic, AWS Bedrock, Google Vertex AI — often within a single workflow.
+These systems process text, documents, images, and structured data across multiple providers, often within a single workflow.

 The Accountability Gap

 The AI Incident Database has collected over 1,200 reports of intelligent systems causing real-world problems.
-NIST identifies "fragmented logging across distributed infrastructure" as a primary barrier to monitoring deployed AI systems.
+Industry guidance consistently identifies "fragmented logging across distributed infrastructure" as a primary barrier to monitoring deployed AI systems.

 The Core Categories of What to Track in LLM Audit Logs